 Beyond its obvious teen pregnancy theme and subtle love story, this film is about tolerance.
 The affectation of something like Napoleon Dynamite pales in comparison.
 The film has a direct satirical tone, but is never mean - in fact, it's deeply humane.
 Diablo Cody is a talent to watch.

-The sweetest, funniest film about an unplanned pregnancy you're likely to see.
+In a nutshell: The sweetest, funniest film about an unplanned pregnancy you're likely to see.

 Andrea Arnold¿s American Honey continued its run of awards success today, with five nominations at the London Critics¿ Circle Film Awards: Film of the Year, British/Irish Film of the Year, Supportin

 Andrea Arnold's American Honey, starring Sasha Lane, triumphed at the British Independent Film Awards 2016 [caption id="attachment_5357" align="alignnone" width="600"] Sasha Lane in American Honey[/